 The Latvian Twist, also known as the twisted stitch edge, makes a lovely edge.
-It can be worked in both stockinette stitch as in garter stitch, the latter also preventing rolling.
+In the above picture, I used it in my Ayamaru cowl.
+This edge can be worked in both stockinette stitch as in garter stitch, the latter also preventing rolling.
 The edge can be made in multiples of 3 to 6 stitches, each giving their own look to the piece.

 1. Cast on stitches, making sure you have a multiple of the type of Latvian Twist you want to make.
-For this example I cast on 24 stitches, as multiple of 4 stitches.
-You can use you preferred cast on, I used a cable cast on.
+For this example, I cast on 24 stitches, as multiple of 4 stitches.
+You can use your preferred cast on, I used a cable cast on.

-3. Next, knit 4 stitches or the amount of stitches you are working multiples off.
+3. Next, knit 4 stitches or the number of stitches you are working multiples off.

 4. Rotate your right-hand needle clock-wise around the left-hand needle, twisting the work.
 Make sure your yarn is positioned in such a way that you don’t create a yarn over.